geraldonovais/UML-Class-Diagram/README.md

 Examples:

 * Class A and Class B: Class A might depend on Class B if Class A uses Class B’s methods or attributes.
-* User Interface and Controller: A User Interface class might depend on a Controller class to handle user inputs and process business logic.
+* Class Logger and Class File: Logger might use File to write log messages to a file.
-* Service and Client: A Client class might depend on a Service class to perform certain operations, such as retrieving data from a database.
+* Class DatabaseConnection and Class SqlConnection: DatabaseConnection might use SqlConnection to establish a connection to a database.

 ### 7. Association Class